 The Internet Governance Forum (IGF) has released a report on policy options for universal and meaningful internet access, which draws on over 60 written contributions by stakeholders from across the globe.

-Titled Policy Options for Connecting and Enabling the Next Billion(s): Phase II, the report is the final output from the second phase of the IGF’s work with the global internet governance community, which includes regional IGFs, dynamic coalitions of the IGF, government agencies, infrastructure providers, technology experts, civil society organizations and internet content developers.
+Titled Policy Options for Connecting and Enabling the Next Billion(s): Phase II and released in January 2017, the report is the final output from the second phase of the IGF’s work with the global internet governance community, which includes regional IGFs, dynamic coalitions of the IGF, government agencies, infrastructure providers, technology experts, civil society organizations and internet content developers.

 The report addresses challenges and opportunities for addressing and overcoming barriers to internet access, promoting access in diverse contexts and regions, and ensuring that access also supports achievement of the UN Sustainable Development Goals (SDGs)